Nebo15/annon.infra/README.md

 ### Database

+You can set individual DB connection options that will apply for both configurations and requests connections:

 | VAR_NAME      | Default Value | Description |
 | ------------- | ------------- | ----------- |
 | `DB_NAME`     | `annon`       | Database name. |